baggariSiva/docusaurus/README.md

-# Docusaurus on Elestio
+# Docusaurus using docusaurus-init on Elestio

-This is a minimal example of a Docusaurus site created using docusaurus-init
+This is a minimal example of a Docusaurus app created using docusaurus-init

 Click on the button below to deploy this repository with CI/CD on Elestio: